hse-project/rfcs/rfcs/hse/0008-rework-cn-stats.md

    structures.
 For example, `key_stats.tot_vlen`, `kblk_metrics.tot_val_bytes`,
    and `kvset_metrics.tot_val_bytes` all track the same statistic.
 1. `kvset_metric` and `kvset_stats` are redundant.
 We should pick one.
 1. Many metrics don't measure what their name implies.
-See *Misleading statistics*.
+See [Misleading statistics](#Misleading-statistics).
 1. `kvset_metrics` is computed on demand, requires a node lock, and has to iterate over all kblocks in the kvset -- despite the fact that they never change for the life of a kvset.